vishvAsa/rAmAnujIyam/tattvam/parichaya-sanxepAH/venkaTArya-vedAnta-kArikAvalI/sarva-prastutiH/04_prakRti-nirUpaNam.md

 <details><summary>कृष्णमाचार्यः (En)</summary>

 13. Foot is helpful for (physical) movement.
 The organ of excretion brings about the removal of excreta.
-The organ of generation produces great pleasure be- tween a man and a woman.
+The organ of generation produces great pleasure between a man and a woman.
 </details>